 - In a small bowl, whisk together the tomato paste and peanut butter with a little hot broth.
 Add peanut butter mixture to pot along with cabbage and stir to combine.
 Add cayenne and season to taste.

-Serving Tip: Serve over rice or couscous.
+Serve over rice or couscous.

 483 calories, 24 g. fat, 0 mg. cholesterol, 565 mg. sodium, 61 g. carbohydrate, 12 g. fiber, 11 g. protein